 Code of Conduct

-The goal of the Code of Conduct is assist the student body in the achievement and maintenance of a safe and positive learning environment.
+The goal of the Code of Conduct is to assist the student body in the achievement and maintenance of a safe and positive learning environment.
 At the core is respect as outlined in our values section.
 For the most part, the rules governing conduct at Toronto Prep School are determined by the usual and necessary standards dictated by common sense and civility.
 Violence, verbal abuse, bullying, opposition to legitimate authority, truancy, destruction of school property, improper or profane language, and chronic neglect of duty will not be tolerated at Toronto Prep.

 We must all – students, teachers, administrators, support staff and community members – show pride by doing our share to make the school a better place in which to learn and work.
 One of the main goals of the Toronto Prep staff is to develop self-discipline in all students.